kaboroevich/modrp/moli/README.md

 ### nn.MoliNet

-A custom torch.nn.Module combining the three omic (expression, mutation, cna) supervised encoders and the classification layers into a single network.
+A custom torch.nn.Module combining the three omic (expression, mutation, cna) supervised encoders and the classification layer into a single network.

 ```python
 class nn.MoliNet(exp_in, exp_out, exp_dr, mut_in, mut_out, mut_dr,